Smoothness Errors in Dynamics Models and How to Avoid Them: Deferred Theory

 \begin{proposition}[Theorem 2 in \citet{dong2023rayleigh}] For any given graph $G$, if there exists a perturbation $\delta$ on $\mathbf{x}$, the change of Rayleigh quotient can be bounded by $2\mathbf{x}^T\mathbf{L}\delta +o(\delta)$.
 If $\delta$ is small enough, in which case $o(\delta)$ can be ignored, the change can be further bounded by $2\mathbf{x}^T \mathbf{L}\delta$. \end{proposition}

-The results from \citet{dong2023rayleigh} state fewer hypotheses than \citet{ferrandi2022homogeneous}. \cref{prop:dong_1} outlines a bound similar to \cref{prop:sensitivity_f} in that they are both related to the norm of the perturbing vector, and \cref{prop:dong_2} states an alternative bound related to the graph's Laplacian.
+The results from \citet{dong2023rayleigh} state fewer hypotheses than \citet{ferrandi2022homogeneous}. \cref{prop:dong_1} outlines a bound similar to \cref{prop:sensitivity_f} in that they are both related to the norm of the perturbing vector. \cref{prop:dong_2} states an alternative bound related to a perturbation on the input node features instead of the graph's Laplacian.
+Importantly, one can estimate the truncation error in a unitary convolution layer using Taylor's theorem and substitute this value for $\delta$ in \cref{prop:dong_2}.
+Comparing the deviation in the Rayleigh quotient with the expected energy dissipation of the PDE gives a model selection criterion for choosing $\mathbf{T}_{\rm max}$.